troed/lzdoom/README.md

 ##### https://www.gnu.org/licenses/quick-guide-gplv3.en.html
 ---

-## How to build GZDoom
+## How to build LZDoom

-To build GZDoom, please see the [wiki](https://zdoom.org/wiki/) and see the "Programmer's Corner" on the bottom-right corner of the page to build for your platform.
+To build LZDoom, please see the [wiki](https://zdoom.org/wiki/) and see the "Programmer's Corner" on the bottom-right corner of the page to build for your platform.